sairbarbaros/CO2-Emission-Predictor-with-Regression/README.md

 # Carbondioxide-Emission-Predictor
-*Predicting carbondioxide emissions of cars based on their models, engine sizes, cylinders, etc.
+*Predicting carbondioxide emissions of cars based on their models, engine sizes, cylinders, etc. using regression.

 *The model has a 88% accuracy.